 5 Minute Mindfulness Meditation

-Our 5 minute mindfulness meditation is perfect for beginners.
+This 5 minute mindfulness meditation is perfect for beginner meditators.
 When you start out learning to meditate, if often seems out of reach.
 Many newcomers to meditation say, “I tried, but I can’t meditate.”
 They find that their minds are distracted, bored and unable to focus and so they give up.
 Yet, it is very normal even with very experienced meditators to be distracted with “monkey mind” at times.

 Having thoughts is normal, and we can’t stop ourselves from thinking.
 Advanced meditators just learn to work with it.
 When you have had more experience in meditating, you’ll learn there are effective strategies for getting past distracting thoughts.
 First, beginners must learn to “watch their thoughts.”
 Simply attend to your breath and observe thoughts as if they are clouds drifting across the open sky.